odagora/website/wp-content/plugins/wp-google-places-review-slider/README.txt

 5. Create as many templates as you like.

 == Changelog ==
+= 6.8 =
+* added read more option.

+= 6.7 =
+* Small bug fix when user does not have php mbstring extension.

+= 6.6 =
+* Google Places API Warning.

+= 6.5 =
+* Small bug fix when uninstalling it will now check for de-activated pro version.

 = 6.4 =
 * Checks for mbstring now.
 Also removed template selection from Edit Post page.